Why Is UAE The Perfect Place To Set Up A Regional HQ?

 Setting up a business in the UAE is simple by design.
 You would be hard-pressed to find an easier place to set up your business.

-From a financial perspective, the stable UAE dirham pegged to the US dollar, the absence of income and corporate taxes, exchange restrictions, and the ability to repatriate capital and profits make it a very attractive proposition when considering setting up a business in the UAE.
+From a financial perspective, the stable UAE dirham pegged to the US dollar, exchange restrictions, and the ability to repatriate capital and profits make it a very attractive proposition when considering setting up a business in the UAE.
 There are minimal trade barriers and tariffs within the region, allowing an investor the freedom to trade goods at competitive prices.

 The development of Free Zones all over the Emirates provides many locations within which a foreign investor can set up a 100 percent owned business with each Free Zone focusing on certain types of investment.
 An easily available skilled workforce, modern communication, sea, and air transport network, excellent infrastructure, and the geographical location of the UAE all serve to provide the foreign investor with a stable and reliable investment climate.